-Call the experts in traveller eviction at Enforcement Bailiffs.
+Call the experts in traveller eviction at Quality Bailiffs.

 Poor police resources can have an effect on an eviction because we sometimes rely on them for support in accordance with the law.
 With this in mind we have developed a strategy that means we need police support on fewer occasions.

 We have found when we use the appropriate legal solutions available to us, we can usually regain possession of land quickly and smoothly.
 (Each case may require different pieces of legislation and therefore different enforcement strategies.)
 It is also pertinent to mention here, that we also rely on our specialised equipment so we can quickly secure possession of your land.

 There is a disturbing new trend where groups are targeting development sites on purpose.
 They choose this type of land because there is often minimal security.

 As we have discussed in previous traveller eviction posts, the costs involved in trespassers setting up camp on your land can quickly escalate.